OpenInternet/copilot/_posts/2016-01-06-plugin-guide.md

 ### How do I install a plugin?

-* Fork the co-pilot github repository
+* Fork the CoPilot github repository
-* Add your plugin to the [plugins folder.](https://github.com/OpenInternet/co-pilot/tree/master/copilot/plugins)
+* Add your plugin to the [plugins folder.](https://github.com/OpenInternet/CoPilot/tree/master/copilot/plugins)

 ```
-co-pilot/copilot/plugins/[PLUGIN_NAME]
+CoPilot/copilot/plugins/[PLUGIN_NAME]
 ```

-* Follow the [Installation Guide](https://github.com/OpenInternet/co-pilot/wiki/Installing-Co-Pilot) replacing the URL of the core copilot repository with the URL of your repository.
+* Follow the [Installation Guide](https://github.com/OpenInternet/CoPilot/wiki/Installing-CoPilot) replacing the URL of the core copilot repository with the URL of your repository.

 ### How do I troubleshoot my plugin?